dekuNukem/Film-Packaging/README.md

 ## Disclaimer

-The images are provided for reference and educational purposes only.
+The images are provided for reference and educational purposes.

 The designs may be protected under copyright and trademark laws.
 Use at your own risk.